 Just like informing employees at the office, you have a responsibility to be transparent to remote teams.
 No matter that they work outside the office space, they are still part of your business and should know your goals.
 You can schedule a weekly communication with all remote teams to tell them about the progress and current goals.

-Additionally, they can attend the regular office meetings thanks to the modern technology in real time.
+Additionally, they can attend regular office meetings thanks to modern technology in real-time.
 That way you will boost their motivation and show them they’re an important part of your company.
-Even though they are not the part of everyday office life, they’re still valuable contributors to its success.
+Even though they are not part of everyday office life, they’re still valuable contributors to its success.

 #4.
 Commend the success

 While pointing out the mistakes is a way to solve the issues and continue on the right path, commending a well-done job is also important.
 Your employees like to know what you think of them and how they handle the workload.
 The same applies to employees working remotely, and since you can’t do it in person, it’s always nice to show them you care.